modestyachts/CIFAR-10.1/README.md

 This image data is part of the Tiny Images dataset and can be used the same way as the Tiny Images dataset.

-# Citing the Dataset
+# Citing CIFAR-10.1

-To cite this dataset please use both references:
+To cite the CIFAR-10.1 dataset, please use both of the following references:
 ```
 @article{recht2018cifar10.1,
   author = {Benjamin Recht and Rebecca Roelofs and Ludwig Schmidt and Vaishaal Shankar},